Scenario: AVD — Enclave in Existing Tenant

 Verification

-Enable all policies in Report Only mode and validate each before switching to Enforce.
+Enable all CA policies in Report Only mode and all DLP policies in Test mode before enforcing.
+Validate each policy before switching to enforce.

 | Check | How to Verify |